replicatedhq/troubleshoot.sh/docs/source/collect/redis.md

             -----END RSA PRIVATE KEY-----
 ```

-Secured (`mTLS`) connection to server with TLS parameters stored in a kubernetes secret as `stringData`.
-The parameters need to be in `PEM` format.
+Secured (`mTLS`) connection to a server with TLS parameters stored in a Kubernetes secret as `stringData`.
+The parameters must be in `PEM` format.
 ```yaml
 apiVersion: troubleshoot.sh/v1beta2
 kind: Preflight